dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 .. literalinclude:: ../../test/roc_diagram/custom_roc_diagram.yaml

-copy this custom config file to your working directory:
+copy this custom config file from the directory where you saved the source code to your working directory:

 ``cp $METPLOTPY_SOURCE/METplotpy/test/roc_diagram/custom_roc_diagram.yaml $WORKING_DIR/custom_roc_diagram.yaml``

-Modify the `stat_input` setting in the
+Modify the `stat_input` and `plot_filename` settings in the
-$METPLOTPY_SOURCE/metplotpy/plots/roc_diagram/roc_diagram_defaults.yaml
+$METPLOTPY_SOURCE/METplotpy/test/roc_diagram/custom_roc_diagram.yaml
-file to explicitly point to the $METPLOTPY_SOURCE/metplotpy/plots/roc_diagram directory by replacing the relative paths (e.g. `./plot_20200507_074426.data`) with the full path (e.g. `/username/working_dir/METplotpy/test/roc_diagram/plot_20200507_074426.data`).
-Make the same modifications to the `plot_filename` setting, for example:
+file to explicitly point to the $METPLOTPY_SOURCE/METplotpy/test/roc_diagram/roc_diagram directory (where the custom config files and sample data reside).
+Replace the relative path `./plot_20200507_074426.data` with the full path `$WORKING_DIR/METplotpy/test/roc_diagram/plot_20200507_074426.data`

+For example:

 `stat_input: /username/working_dir/METplotpy/test/roc_diagram/plot_20200507_074426.data`

 `plot_filename: /username/working_dir/output_plots/roc_diagram_custom.png`

+where $WORKING_DIR was replaced with the actual name of the directory.
+In this example, the /username/working_dir/output_plots directory exists and has the appropriate read and write permissions.

 If you wish to save the intermediate `.points1` file (used by METviewer but also useful for debugging), set the following configuration values:

 `dump_points_1 setting: 'True'`

+And add this line (anywhere in the file) if it doesn't already exist, to set the optional points_path:

 `points_path: '/dir_to_save_points1_file'`

-Replace the `'/dir_to_save_points1_file'` to the directory where you wish to save the file
+Replace the `'/dir_to_save_points1_file'` to the directory where you wish to save the file.

+**Using defaults**

-If you wish to use the **default** settings defined in the roc_diagram_defaults.yaml file, an "empty" custom configuration file (minimal_roc_diagram_defaults.yaml) can be specified instead:
+If you wish to use the **default** settings defined in the roc_diagram_defaults.yaml file, specify a minimal custom configuration file (minimal_roc_diagram_defaults.yaml), which consists of only a comment block, but can be any empty file:

 .. literalinclude:: ../../test/roc_diagram/minimal_roc_diagram.yaml